alces-software/alces-cloud-docs/docs/blog/posts/introduction-to-ferminet.md

 All the steps to launch and connection to instance is provided in [link](../../docs/starter/instance.md).

 ## Install Jupyter Notebook and Lab
-All the steps to install jupter notebook and lab is provided in [link](./jupyter-lab-notebook.md).
+All the steps to install jupyter notebook and lab is provided in [link](./jupyter-lab-notebook.md).

 ## Installing Required Packages